 At Pix Brook Academy pupils will:

 The development of pupil language and oracy is at the forefront of our curriculum as we understand how vital it is for our pupils to build confidence in communication skills not only for their time in school but also to prepare them for working life.
 We ensure pupils have opportunities in all subjects to discuss, challenge and build on other points of view and to develop their formality of language to ensure they can have the confidence to speak to different audiences.
-Numeracy skills are embedded across the curriculum.
-Pupils who arrive with below expected maths and English skills are quickly caught up through expert teaching and incisive intervention.
-The academy ensures that pupils are literate and numerate enabling them to flourish, thrive and access the next stage of their education, employment or training.
+Numeracy and literacy skills are embedded across the curriculum.
+Pupils who arrive with below expected maths and English skills are quickly caught up through expert teaching, our reading programme and incisive intervention.
+Our approach enables pupils to flourish, thrive and access the next stage of their education, employment or training

 It is our intention at the academy to ensure pupils have secure foundations for progression into further education and apprenticeships.
-From Year 5, pupils receive careers information based on the Gatsby benchmarks and this is supported through drop-down days throughout the year.
-Over the course of 7 years, pupils receive a rigorous and bespoke aspirations program that exposes our pupils to a huge range of voices and experiences.
+From Year 7 pupils receive careers information based on the Gatsby benchmarks.
+Over the course of their schooling, our pupils will benefit from a wide range of voices and experiences.
+Careers education is delivered through our Citizenship programme.
+Sex and relationship education/PSHE is also delivered via our Citizenship programme.
+(Please see the SRE policy on the website for further details).

 We believe that a carefully planned and structured curriculum is the foundation upon which excellent learning and development is built.
 The curriculum is designed and implemented so that it builds on prior knowledge and prepares pupils for the next stage in their education.
 Lessons are engaging, inspiring and suitably differentiated so that pupils are able to achieve, or go beyond, their potential with pupils able to spend a lot of time in lessons working independently at their level of ability.